Tax and thresholds

 Updated: 2026-02-17

-Non-UK residents buying residential property in England pay an extra 2% stamp duty surcharge on top of standard SDLT rates.
-See exactly how much you will pay and when the surcharge applies.
+Non-UK residents buying residential property in England pay an extra 2% SDLT surcharge on top of standard rates.
+See exactly how much extra you pay and when the surcharge applies.

 Updated: 2026-04-19